MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-exchange-monitoring.md

 #### 5. Is this a free (included) or paid (extra) feature?

-This is a free feature that is in Public preview and only available for customers that meet the requirements in question 1.
+This is a free feature that is in Public Preview and only available for customers that meet the requirements in question 1.
 There isn’t a paid option to receive this content.

 #### 6. How do I provide feedback?